data-discovery-lab/harvey-classifier/README.md

 ### Accuracy Prediction

 In order to us LibShortText through the terminal be sure to format the data as described below.
-Once that is done, you are able to us the library from the terminal.
-Text files must be classified into 2 or more categories, as shown below.
+Once that is done, you are able to us the library from the terminal. **Text files must be classified into 2 or more categories**, as shown below.

 **Text File Format 1 (.txt):** <LABEL><TAB><TEXT>
 ```